 Driving Time from Vancouver to Anacortes about 1.5 to 2 hours plus border wait times

 7. Salt Spring Island

 If you have never experienced British Columbia’s Gulf Islands, Salt Spring Island is a great place to start!
-Like other destinations on this list of Vancouver weekend getaways it is an outdoor-lovers paradise.
+Like other destinations on this list of Vancouver weekend getaways. it is an outdoor-lovers paradise.
 You will find kayaking, whale watching, hiking and biking trails as well as eclectic shops in the centre of town: Gangees.
 You will not find traffic lights on the island, and amenities such as car rentals are limited.
 Salt Spring Island features some amazing B&B’s but no large hotel chains.
-Make sure to visit the Sunday Market in Gangees where you will find local arts, crafts and locally made cheeses and other treats!
+Make sure to visit the Saturday Market in Gangees where you will find local arts, crafts and locally made cheeses and other treats!